MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-simple-data-application-by-using-adonet.md

 ---
-title: Create a simple data application by using ADO.NET
+title: Create a simple data application by using ADO.NET (.NET Framework)
 description: Learn to create a simple forms-to-data application by using Windows Forms and ADO.NET in Visual Studio. ms.date: 10/07/2022 ms.topic: conceptual